The Sacrament of Matrimony

 Preparation for the Sacrament of Matrimony

 Please click the 2 links below and read over the attached documents carefully.
 The first of the 2 is a 1- page Marriage Preparation Commitment Form to be signed by the engaged couple formally stating their commitment to and their understanding of the process.
-The second document contains our newly revised in St. Jude Parish Marriage Policies & Guidelines.
+The second document contains our newly revised Saint Jude Parish Marriage Policies.
 Included in this packet are 2 pages that require the couple’s signature and that of your wedding photographer.
 Please review the contents completely and deliver them to the Parish Office, signed, no later than your first appointment with our priest.

 All of this is designed to help you benefit from this process as much as possible, to ensure that your marriage celebration is a joyous one, and to preserve the sacredness of the sacrament.

-If you have any questions about the process of marriage preparation, you can contact Father Trey by calling 225-766-2431 or by email at firstname.lastname@example.org.
+If you have any questions about the process of marriage preparation, you can contact Fr.
+Trey Nelson, Pastor, directly by calling 225-766-2431 or by email at firstname.lastname@example.org.
 Again, congratulations on your engagement.
 Please be assured of the prayers of our priests, parish staff, and parish community for you.